nus-cs2103-AY2425S1/ip/docs/README.md

 Examples:

-- `list` followed by `delete 2` deletes the 2nd task in the task list as long as it exists.
+- `delete 2` deletes the 2nd task in the task list as long as it exists.

 Example outcome: